jamesche75/Linux-Boot-Camp/Modules/Module 4 - Advanced Docker/Module 4 - Advanced Docker.md

 # Docker Images

-Before you can create a Docker container, you need a Docker image.
+Before you can create a Docker container, you need a Docker *image*.
+A Docker image is a compressed file that contains everything needed to run your application.

 There are a few different ways to create a Docker image.

   - You can use docker build to create an image using a *Dockerfile*.